 Press and release the SELECT/RIGHT arrow button to Enter Vehicle Settings

 Use the UP or DOWN button to display one of the following choices.

-NOTE: Your vehicle may or may not be equipped with the following settings.
+Personal Settings allows the driver to set and recall NOTE: Your vehicle may or may not be equipped with the following settings.

 Language